vidz2/Java-WebDriver-RestAssured-Framework/README.md

 ## WebDriver UI Tests
 The WebDriver UI Tests are designed to run on Chrome or Firefox.
 The tests are run in parallel - the number of threads can be changed in the pom.xml file.

+## Report
+Extent HTML report and Maven surefire reports are generated after the run.
+Extent HTML report can be found in the /results/html_report directory.